50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here >

 Laminate flooring needs room to expand and contract, to “breathe” with temperature and humidity changes.
 When your laminate flooring was fitted, there should have been an expansion gap left around the edges of the entire room, up to half an inch in most cases.
 Without this gap, there’s nowhere for any expansion in the laminate boards to go, so it’s forced upwards, causing bubbles, shifting and instability underfoot.

-To tell if this is the issue you’re facing, step on the bulging/spongy board and see if the problem travels across the boards in a wave as if rippling as you walk.
+To tell if this is the issue you’re facing, step on the bulging/spongy board and see if the problem travels across the boards in a wave, as if rippling as you walk.
 This means that the problem is causing the pressure to shift between boards because there isn’t sufficient release at the edges.

-If this is the problem, the answer is to create the missing expansion gap by trimming off a little of the laminate around the perimeter of the room.
-As this doesn’t require the laminate itself to be taken up, theoretically it’s possible to do this yourself if you have the right tools (i.e., safety equipment and a multi-tool with a circular blade).
-However, we’d strongly advise calling in a professional instead.
-Any skirting boards or scotia will have to be removed and re-installed after you’re done, which can damage both the woodwork itself and your plaster.
+If this is the problem, you can create the missing expansion gap by trimming off a little of the laminate around the perimeter of the room.
+As this doesn’t require the laminate itself to be taken up, it may be possible to do this yourself if you have the right tools (i.e. safety equipment and a multi-tool with a circular blade).

 Water damage

-Unfortunately, damaged laminate boards need to be replaced – they cannot be used again as they won’t be strong enough to act as safe and solid flooring.
-The priority is to address the cause of your water damage – whether by fixing a burst pipe or installing a new moisture barrier under your laminate boards.
-Ensure that your subfloor and joists are not damaged as this is integral to building a new floor.
 This work is best left to a professional team to ensure that the structural integrity of your home and floor are not compromised.
-If you think your spongy laminate could be down to water damage, then have a read on our guide on how to find out if your flooring needs replacing.
+If you think your spongy laminate flooring could be due to water damage, read our guide on how to find out if your flooring needs replacing.

 How to prevent your laminate floor from feeling spongy